Patricia Underwood

-Patricia Underwood (born 11 October 1947 in Maidenhead, England) is a milliner who had her own company in New York City designing, manufacturing and marketing hats from 1976 to 2019.
+Patricia Underwood, Lady Moynihan of Chelsea (née Gilbert; born 11 October 1947), is a milliner who had her own company in New York City designing, manufacturing and marketing hats from 1976 to 2019.
 She continues with special commissions and other designs.

 Early life

-Underwood was born in Maidenhead, England, 11 October 1947, the daughter of Humphrey Lestocq Gilbert and Elizabeth Gilbert, née Edwards.
+Underwood was born in Maidenhead, England, on 11 October 1947, the daughter of Humphrey Lestocq Gilbert and Elizabeth Gilbert, née Edwards.
 Her uncle was Jimmy Edwards, the actor and comedian.
 Her christening was featured on Pathe News.
 She worked at Buckingham Palace as a secretary from 1966 to 1967.
 She attended the Fashion Institute of Technology in 1972.

 Career

 Underwood moved to New York in 1967, and first worked as a secretary at United Artists from 1968 to 1969.
 She first began making hats when she took a hat-making night course at the Fashion Institute of Technology.
 Her work started to gain broader attention after stylist Polly Mellen featured one of her hats on Lauren Hutton during a Richard Avedon photo shoot.